Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-04.md

 ### Why you should know this

-The box model is at the foundation of understanding layout with CSS.
+The box model is at the **foundation of understanding layout with CSS**.
 It also shows up on front end interviews.

-Flexbox is the most amazing tool ever invented, it would be reckless not to know it.
+**Flexbox is the most amazing tool ever invented**, it would be reckless not to know it.

 <!-- > -->